MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

 > [!NOTE]
 > This feature is currently in preview.
 Information in this section relates to a prerelease product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 Admins can configure Microsoft Defender for Endpoint in low touch onboarding mode.
-In this scenario, administrators creates a deployment profile and the user is simply required to provide a reduced set of permissions to complete onboarding.
+In this scenario, administrators creates a deployment profile and the user is required to provide a reduced set of permissions to complete onboarding.

 Android low touch onboarding is disabled by default.
 Admins can enable it through app configuration policies on Intune by following these steps: